ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

 The most thorough way to test your changes is to run all tests.
 Therefore navigate to your run-configurations (Run -> Edit Configurations...) and look for the entry `run_all`.
-There, `run_all` should be selected as `Executable`, `kdb` as `Target`.
-Now you can execute this run configuration which will run all enabled tests!
+There, `run_all` should be selected as `Executable`, `all` as `Target`.
+Now you can execute this run configuration which will run all enabled tests.
 Alternatively you can also run all tests using the terminal by executing `make run_all` inside your build folder (e.g. /cmake-build-debug).

-You can also run other specific tests by setting`Target` and `Executable` to any of the `testmod_*` or `testkdb_*`targets.
+You can also run other specific tests by setting `Executable` to any of the `testmod_*` or `testkdb_*`targets.
 Additionally all tests using _Google Test_ (e.g. tests/kdb/\*) can be run directly using CLion by opening their source code and clicking on the green icon next to the class name.

 If you want to test various _kdb_ methods separately, you can create your own run configurations.
 Add a new one by clicking on the "+"-sign on the top left of the "Edit Configurations..." dialog and name it.
-Here both _Executable_ and _Target_ should have "kdb" selected.
-If you for example want to test `kdb plugin-info dump`, write "info dump" next to _Program arguments_.
+Here _Target_ should be `all` and _Executable_ should have "kdb" selected.
+If you for example want to test `kdb plugin-info dump`, write "plugin-info dump" next to _Program arguments_.
 That's it, now you can just test this part of _kdb_.

 For further information please read [this](/doc/TESTING.md).